shibing15/ngel_slam/README.md

 ```
 python write_bag.py --input_folder '{PATH_TO_INPUT_FOLDER}' --output '{PATH_TO_ROSBAG}' --frame_id 'FRAME_ID_TO_DATA'
 ```
-You should change the intrinsics manually in `write_bag.py`.
+You should change the intrinsics manually in `orb_utils/write_bag.py`.

 ## Run

+### ROS Communication
+This version is for those who can run ORB and NGEL on the same device and at the same time.

 You should first start the ORB-SLAM3-ROS, and then using code below